Automotive industry in Indonesia: Mazda

+Since 2026, Eurokars Motor Indonesia has been assembling the CX-30 at its plant in Citeureup, West Java through its PT Eurokars Produksi Pratama subsidiary.
+The Citeureup plant was inaugurated on 28 July 2026, and operational on 29 July.

 Mercedes-Benz

-The history of Mercedes-Benz in Indonesia began back in 1894, when The Susuhunan of Surakarta bought a Benz-model Phaeton (2000cc, 1 cylinder, 5 hp, for eight people).
+The history of Mercedes-Benz in Indonesia began back in 1894, when The Susuhunan Pakubuwana X of Surakarta bought a Benz-model Phaeton (2000cc, 1 cylinder, 5 hp, for eight people).
 This was also the first car in Indonesia.

 In 1970, Mercedes-Benz collaborated with Volkswagen to set up a manufacturing line in Tanjung Priok, Jakarta, for the Indonesian market.
 The manufacturer then named as PT German Motor Manufacturing, with another company named PT Star Motor established as the sole agent for Mercedes-Benz vehicles in Indonesia.
 The factory in Tanjung Priok then began producing Mercedes-Benz commercial vehicles, which included the legendary Mercedes-Benz 911 trucks.
 In 1973, the assembly line in Tanjung Priok started producing Mercedes-Benz passenger vehicles.

 In 1978, the Wanaherang plant in Bogor Regency was established, together with the opening of Apprentice Training Center and After Sales Service in Ciputat.
 This was followed by the break-up of the cooperation with Volkswagen in 1979.

 In 1981, the truck production commenced.
 One year later, in 1982, the Wanaherang plant officially opened.
 In 1985, PT Star Engines Indonesia was established in Wanaherang.
 PT German Motor Manufacturing became the first ISO 9001-accredited automotive maker in Indonesia in 1996.
 It then acquired the PT Star Engines Indonesia in 2000.

 Following the changing name of its parent's name from Daimler-Benz AG into DaimlerChrysler AG, PT German Motor Manufacturing then changed its name into PT DaimlerChrysler Indonesia in 2000, followed by PT Star Motors Indonesia changed into PT DaimlerChrysler Distribution Indonesia in the same year.
 After Daimler AG broke up with Chrysler, PT DaimlerChrysler Indonesia changed its name into PT Mercedes-Benz Indonesia (MBI).
 The same happened to PT DaimlerChrysler Distribution Indonesia, which became PT Mercedes-Benz Distribution Indonesia.

 In October 2023, UK-based Inchape plc and local automotive company Indomobil through a 70–30 joint venture took over Mercedes-Benz passenger car business, PT Mercedes-Benz Indonesia and PT Mercedes-Benz Distribution Indonesia, from Mercedes-Benz AG.